 Are There Any Risks Of Delayed Cord Clamping?

-Research states that delaying cord clamping might increase the risk of conditions such as jaundice, polycythemia, and respiratory distress in the infants.
+Research states that delaying cord clamping might increase the risk of conditions such as jaundice, polycythemia, and respiratory distress in infants.
 According to a study, these conditions appeared to be harmless and the benefits of DCC outweighed the risks for babies (11).

 It is believed that DCC can increase the mother’s risk of postpartum hemorrhage, although there is no evidence to support it.
-Also, there is no considerable difference in the blood loss between early clamping and delayed clamping.
+Also, there is no considerable difference in blood loss between early clamping and delayed clamping.

 DCC might not be suitable if:

 - You have a problem of placenta previa or placental abruption

 - You are bleeding heavily

 DCC after a C-section is not as easy as it is after a normal delivery.
 It is because the uterus is cut in a cesarean section, and it will not contract the same way as it does after a vaginal birth.

 Delayed cord clamping can put the mother at risk of hemorrhage.
 But modern medicine follows a few methods to facilitate safe DCC during a C-section.

 - Your doctor will make an incision on the abdomen and gently pull out the baby’s head.
 The moment the baby starts to breathe and cry, the doctor eases out the shoulders and leaves the baby to push off the incision.
 The cord remains until the baby is out completely.